Working to protect children and families in the Digital Age.

 LICCV along with various Town Attorneys have been solely responsible for the removal and or blocking the opening of numerous sexually oriented businesses in both Nassau & Suffolk Counties.

 LICCV in March of 2003 along with other national religious leaders influenced AT&T to get out of the porn business.
 Mr. Lloyd was personally able to address the CEO himself.

-LICCV in June, 2003 participated in passing the Video Voyeurism law which banned any and all video surveillance in dressing rooms in retail outlets, bedroom, apartments etc. Until that point there was not law on the books against that.
+LICCV in June 2003 participated in passing the Video Voyeurism law which banned any and all video surveillance in dressing rooms in retail outlets, bedrooms, apartments, etc. Until that point, there was no law on the books against that.

 LICCV in 2004 met with Attorney General J. Ashcroft at the Justice Department and received a commitment that his administration would enforce all federal obscenity laws and prosecute all those that violate them.

-In 2008 LICCV was devoted to strengthening their infrastructure, board development, developing new programming, focusing the vision, moving to a new location and adding to the staff.
+In 2008 LICCV was devoted to strengthening its infrastructure, board development, developing new programming, focusing the vision, moving to a new location, and adding to the staff.

 In 2009/10 LICCV launched a new, more aggressive fight against the ravages of pornography and the sexual culture on Long Island.
-We accomplish this mission through a variety of programs; Community Protection, Education & Awareness, Internet Safety, Youth @ Risk, Child Safety and Crisis Intervention
+We accomplish this mission through a variety of programs; Community Protection, Education and awareness, Internet Safety, Youth @ Risk, Child Safety, and Crisis Intervention

 In 2010 LICCV along with the Quality of Life Task Force of the Town of Babylon and Town Supervisor Steve Bellone & Town Counsel of Huntington closed down two adult bookstores on Sunrise Hwy and two adult shops on Route 110.